camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

     name: "Embed"
     identifier: "user-guide-dmn-engine-embedding"
     parent: "user-guide-dmn-engine"
-    pre: "Use the DMN Engine as a Library in an Application"
+    pre: "Use the DMN Engine as a library in an application"

 ---